Book your travel vaccinations online

 Initial symptoms of rabies include fever with pain and unusual or unexplained tingling, pricking, or burning sensation (paraesthesia) at the wound site.
 As the virus spreads to the central nervous system, progressive and fatal inflammation of the brain and spinal cord develops.

-Once symptoms of the disease develop, rabies is nearly always fatal.
+Once symptoms of the disease develop, rabies is uniformly fatal.
 These include:

 - Tingling/ burning at the site of bite or scratch